 A project by Filmhaus Frankfurt in conjunction with media and creative industries of Frankfurt / Rhein-Main.

-Under the patronage of Kai Klose (State Secretary and authorised representative for integration and antidiscrimination for the Federal State of Hessen) and Rosemarie Heilig (City Councillor for Environment and Women, Frankfurt am Main).
+Under the patronage of Kai Klose (State Secretary and Plenipotentiary for Integration and Antidiscrimination of Hessen) and Rosemarie Heilig (City Councillor for Environment and Women, Frankfurt am Main).